-Below you will find a list of factors that may, and in some cases will, cause an applicant to be dismissed from the selection process.
-This is not a list of every possible reason that could be cause to disqualify you from potential employment.
-It is a list of the most common reasons that some applicants are unsuccessful in our selection process.
+Below you will find a list of factors that may, and in some cases will cause an applicant to be dismissed from the selection process.
+This is not a list of every possible reason that could disqualify you from potential employment.
+It is a list of the most common causes that some applicants are unsuccessful in our selection process.

 You are applying for a position to become a police officer with the Penn Hills Police Department.
-As such, we have an obligation to ensure that any applicant given consideration for employment meet the high standards required of being placed into a position of public trust.
-Your life history must show that you possess integrity, honesty, and a level of respect for the laws that you are required to enforce as a police officer, and that you will do so in a manner that reflects positively on our department.
+As such, we must ensure that any applicant considered for employment meet the high standards required of being placed into a position of public trust.
+Your life history must show that you possess integrity, honesty, and a level of respect for the laws that you are required to enforce as a police officer and that you will do so in a manner that reflects positively on our department.

 Please read over this list carefully to determine if your background meets our hiring standards.
-The minimum standards that may qualify you to become a police officer here in Pennsylvania will not necessarily qualify you to become a Penn Hills police officer.
+The minimum requirements that may qualify you to become a police officer here in Pennsylvania will not necessarily qualify you to become a Penn Hills police officer.
 They are just the minimum.
-That is not the standard for which we hire police officers.
+That is not the standard by which we hire police officers.

-- Falsification, misrepresentation, or omission of any material fact, to include, but not limited to; anything in the Application for Employment, the “Polygraph Pre-Screening” packet, or any other document directly related to the hiring process that assesses your suitability for employment as a Penn Hills police officer, is an automatic disqualifier.
+- Falsification, misrepresentation, or omission of any material fact, to include, but not limited to; anything in the Application for Employment, the “Polygraph Pre-Screening” packet, or any other document directly related to the hiring process that assesses your suitability for employment is an automatic disqualifier.
 It will also remain on file should you re-apply in the future.
 Failure to be forthright during the hiring process is not an acceptable character trait for this position and does not meet our hiring standards.